MarlonCorreia/search-challenge/version_1/README.md

 ## In memory Solution

-For this solution I rely on the creation of two data structure that will represent my catalog of produtos, and the indexes for facilitating the search in this catalog.
+For this solution I rely on the creation of two data structure that will represent my catalog of products, and the indexes for facilitating the search in this catalog.

 Catalog:
 ```json